jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 *********

 The following images show the dVRK Si at Johns Hopkins.
-We strongly recommend to put labels everywhere to avoid confusing cables, controllers and boards.
+We strongly recommend putting labels everywhere to avoid confusing cables, controllers and boards.
 The labels should have the arm name and, when needed, the arm serial number as well as the MAC address of the dESSJ board.